 Fort San Felipi | Fort San Pedro | Saysain Point Battery | Silanguin Fort

 Spanish Manila Bay Defenses | Fort Stotsenburg | Fort Wint

 MUOG - SPANISH COLONIAL FORTIFICATIONS IN THE PHILIPPINES

-NOTE: This page covers only the reported Spanish coastal defenses of 1898, and later American defenses and posts.
-The numerous fortifications of the colonial Spanish period are beyond the scope of this website.
+NOTE: This page covers only the American-built fortifications and military posts after 1899, and the reported Spanish coastal defenses of 1898.
+The numerous fortifications of the Spanish colonial period are beyond the scope of this website.

 ¤ HARBOR DEFENSES of

 Corregidor: Then and Now by the Corregidor Historic Society

 (1902 - 1945), El Fraile Island